dimagi/commcare-hq/corehq/motech/openmrs/README.md

 CommCare HQ's first Git commit is dated 2009-03-10, so that seems close enough to a date of birth.
 OpenMRS equates gender with sex, and is quite binary about it.
 You will have to decided whether CommCare is male or female.
 When you are done, click "Create Person".

-Make a note of the greyed UUID at the bottom of the next page.
-This is the value you will need for "Provider's Person UUID" in the configuration for the OpenMRS Repeater.
+On the next page, "City/Village" is a required field.
+You can set "State/Province" to "Other" and set "City/Village" to "Cambridge".
+Then click "Save Person".

 Go back to the OpenMRS Administration page, choose "Manage Providers" and click "Add Provider".
 In the "Person" field, type the name of the person you just created.
+You can also give it an Identifier, like "commcare".
 Then click Save.

+You will need the UUID of the new Provider.
+Find the Provider by entering its name, and selecting it.

+**Make a note of the greyed UUID**.
+This is the value you will need for "Provider UUID" in the configuration for the OpenMRS Repeater.

 Next, go back to the OpenMRS Administration page, choose "Manage Users" and click "Add User".
 Under "Use a person who already exists" enter the name of your new person and click "Next".
 Give your user a username (like "commcare"), and a password. **Under "Roles" select "Provider"**.
-Click "Save"
+Click "Save User".

 Now CommCare's "Provider UUID" will be recognised by OpenMRS as a provider.
-Copy the value of the person UUID you made a note of earlier into your OpenMRS configuration in CommCare HQ.
+Copy the value of the Provider UUID you made a note of earlier into your OpenMRS configuration in CommCare HQ.